mw-orcl/Move_Improve/lab800/content.md

 ​	1.
 Scale the ATP back to 2 cores and disable the auto scale.

 ​	2.
-Set up another connection from SQL Developer to your ATP with a database service of Medium.
+Set up another connection from SQL Developer to your ATP with a database service of **Medium**.
 This will be good for running our database queries.

   ![](./images/sql-developer-medium-connection.PNG)